Skip to content

 # value

-When using this method, do not add any unrelated code inside the try block, otherwise exceptions that should be thrown may be skipped
+When using this method, do not add any other unrelated code inside the try block, otherwise exceptions that should be thrown may be skipped.

-The built-in date handling module in Python has a certain complexity in usage and does not support time zones well.
-When handling time, it is recommended to use the third-party arrow module.
+The built-in date processing module in Python has a certain level of complexity, and its support for time zones is not good.
+When dealing with time, it is recommended to use the third-party arrow module.

-arrow module is built-in and can be used directly after import
+The arrow module is already built-in and can be used directly after import

 Example